sbt/website/src/sphinx/Detailed-Topics/Testing.md

 >
 > }

--   configs(IntegrationTest) adds the predefined integration test configuration.
+-   `configs(IntegrationTest)` adds the predefined integration test configuration.
 This configuration is referred to by the name it.
--   settings( Defaults.itSettings : \_\* ) adds compilation, packaging,
+-   `settings( Defaults.itSettings : _* )` adds compilation, packaging,
     and testing actions and settings in the IntegrationTest configuration.
--   settings( libraryDependencies += specs ) adds specs to both the standard test configuration and the integration test configuration it.
+-   `settings( libraryDependencies += specs )` adds specs to both the standard test configuration and the integration test configuration it.
 To define a dependency only for integration tests, use "it" as the configuration instead of "it,test".

 The standard source hierarchy is used:

--   src/it/scala for Scala sources
+-   `src/it/scala` for Scala sources
--   src/it/java for Java sources
+-   `src/it/java` for Java sources
--   src/it/resources for resources that should go on the integration test classpath
+-   `src/it/resources` for resources that should go on the integration test classpath

-The standard testing tasks are available, but must be prefixed with it:.
+The standard testing tasks are available, but must be prefixed with `it:`.
 For example,

 ``` {.sourceCode .console}
 > it:testOnly org.example.AnIntegrationTest
 ```

-Similarly the standard settings may be configured for the IntegrationTest configuration.
-If not specified directly, most IntegrationTest settings delegate to Test settings by default.
+Similarly the standard settings may be configured for the `IntegrationTest` configuration.
+If not specified directly, most `IntegrationTest` settings delegate to `Test` settings by default.
 For example, if test options are specified as:

     testOptions in Test += ...

-then these will be picked up by the Test configuration and in turn by the IntegrationTest configuration.
-Options can be added specifically for integration tests by putting them in the IntegrationTest configuration:
+then these will be picked up by the `Test` configuration and in turn by the `IntegrationTest` configuration.
+Options can be added specifically for integration tests by putting them in the `IntegrationTest`
+configuration:

     testOptions in IntegrationTest += ...

-Or, use := to overwrite any existing options, declaring these to be the definitive integration test options:
+Or, use `:=` to overwrite any existing options, declaring these to be the definitive integration test options:

     testOptions in IntegrationTest := Seq(...)